For Tracy Hyde: 2020s

 The band's fourth album, "Ethernity", was released on February 17, 2021.
-In May 2022, they released a split single with shoegaze idol group RAY, whose album "Green" was produced by Suga.
+In May 2022, they released a split single with shoegaze idol group Ray, whose album "Green" was produced by Suga.
 In October 2022, the band played at the Baybeats festival in Singapore.
 On December 14, 2022, the band released their fifth album "Hotel Insomnia".
 The album received praise from Pitchfork and NPR.
 The band announced a 2023 Japan tour for the album, featuring a co-headline with former singer Lovely Summer Chan.
-On January 5, 2023, the band announced they would be disbanding following a final concert on March 25.
+The band disbanded on March 25, following the final show of their tour, in Tokyo.